 - Tank Tops: Tank tops are typically low cut at both the neckline and the sleeves.
 Printing jumbo prints on these garments can cause defects from printing over the seams.

 - Girls Tees: Jumbo pallets are wider than most girl tees.
 To get it into the press, it has to be stretched.
-This may cause multiple issues such as ripped fabric, loss of form, distorted images and design being cut off from the bottom or sides of the shirt.
+It may cause multiple issues such as ripped fabric, loss of form, distorted images, and design being cut off from the shirt’s bottom or sides.

 03. Garments that don’t show much detail:

 Screen printing has advanced to a point where it can create a significant amount of detail on the t-shirt, which was not possible just a decade ago.
 But, you can’t expect the same level of detail on all kinds of garments such as Ribbed garments, canvas, burnout tees, pique polos, etc. These items don’t create much detail because they are not smooth like standard t-shirts.

 The ribbed garment provides the best form of fit among other black shirts.
 They stretch to meet the size of the individual wearing them.
 That is good news for the consumers who wear it but makes printing a problem.
 When the ribbed garment is put on the press, it is not stretched out, and the ink goes only on top of the ribs.
 After the shirt is put on, the inks pull apart, exposing the gap between the ribs that are not printed.

 We can pressure the press to try to force the ink into the gaps, but it will not get the level of detail it is supposed to deliver.
 That is why printers shouldn’t print ribbed garments, and if customers insist, you have to let them know of its flaws.

 Hoodies are one of the toughest garments to print on.
 On the other hand, it is one of the best-selling items during the winter.
 So, here are a few issues you should be aware of while printing hoodies: